This article includes links to our travel partners at Tripadvisor, where you can read traveller reviews, book tours and plan your visit to Reykjavik.

-Reykjavik-Keflavik International Airport (KEF) is located roughly 50 kilometers southwest of Iceland’s capital city, Reykjavik – and much closer to some stunning natural landscapes.
-Given that the airport is generally quite small, those with a layover of over five hours might consider joining one of the tours that venture out to some of the country’s iconic natural landmarks.
-Though shorter layovers might only have time for a soak in the nearby natural hot springs, those with more time might just catch a glimpse of the northern lights!
+Reykjavik-Keflavik International Airport (KEF) is roughly 50 kilometres southwest of Iceland’s capital city, Reykjavik – and much closer to some stunning natural landscapes.
+Given that the airport is generally relatively small, those with a layover of over five hours might consider joining one of the tours to some of the country’s iconic natural landmarks.
+Though shorter layovers might only have time for a soak in the nearby natural hot springs, those with more time might catch a glimpse of the northern lights!
 Check out our guide below for information on what to do on a layover in Iceland – and how to do it!

 Blue Lagoon Hot Springs

-By far the top layover experience in Reykjavik is taking a dip in the nearby Blue Lagoon geothermal hot springs.
-Located just far enough away from the airport to avoid the noise pollution, this natural spa most definitely has that ethereal Icelandic look.
-Scrub yourself down in silica mud for some skin conditioning, before you slip into the 100-degree Fahrenheit lagoon for some serious mid-flight therapy!
-Spa treatments are also an option here, for an additional price.
+The top layover experience in Reykjavik is taking a dip in the nearby Blue Lagoon geothermal hot springs.
+Located just far enough away from the airport to avoid noise pollution, this natural spa most definitely has that ethereal Icelandic look.
+Scrub yourself down in silica mud for skin conditioning before you slip into the 100-degree Fahrenheit lagoon for some serious mid-flight therapy!
+Spa treatments are also an option here for an additional price.

-Time Required: How long do you want to soak?
-With buses departing each hour from the hot springs/terminal, you’ll need to give yourself a minimum of an hour here – less, if you’re traveling by taxi.
+- Time Required: How long do you want to soak?
+With buses departing each hour from the hot springs/terminal, you’ll need to give yourself at least an hour here – less if you’re travelling by taxi.

-How to Get There: The Blue Lagoon is located 20 minutes from the airport (see this Google Map).
-You can get there by taxi or on the Reykjavik Excursions-operated bus, that departs hourly from the terminal.
+- How to Get There: The Blue Lagoon is 20 minutes from the airport (see this Google Map).
+You can get there by taxi or on the Reykjavik Excursions-operated bus, which departs hourly from the terminal.

-Time Required: Reykjavik can be explored in anywhere from two hours to a couple of days.
-Given the length of time required to get in and out of the city, we would recommend a minimum of 4 extra hours for your self-guided tour.
-This will leave you with enough time to grab a meal and explore a few key sights.
+- Time Required: Reykjavik can be explored anywhere from two hours to a few days.
+Given the time required to get in and out of the city, we recommend a minimum of four extra hours for your self-guided tour.
+This will give you enough time to grab a meal and explore key sights.

-How to Get There: Check out this Google Map for details on public and private transit options into the capital, and the associated time required.
+- How to Get There: Check out this Google Map for details on public and private transit options into the capital and the required time.

-There are a few ways that you can connect to the city center and elsewhere in the country from Reykjavik-Keflavik.
-Options include both public and private transport, with the latter being far more efficient if you’re planning to tour the natural sights.
+There are a few ways that you can connect to the city center and elsewhere in the country, from Reykjavik-Keflavik Airport.
+Options include public and private transport, with the latter being far more efficient if you plan to tour the natural sights.

 Public transit options include: